Mprogrammer2020/Cardano-Airdrop/README.md

-Certainly!
-Here's a description you can use for your GitHub repository:

----

 # Cardano Airdrop Smart Contract

 This repository contains a Haskell smart contract for conducting an airdrop on the Cardano blockchain using the Plutus smart contract platform.